A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Introduction

 \section{Introduction}

-The objective of this review is to highlight the physics opportunities of using the most energetic proton and ion beams ever in the fixed-target mode and to review the feasibility of an outstanding physics program for heavy-ion, hadron, spin and astroparticle physics with existing (LHCb or ALICE) or new set-ups while complying with constraints of a parasitic running along with the LHC collider program.
+The objective of this review is to highlight the physics opportunities of using the most energetic proton and ion beams ever in the fixed-target mode and to review the feasibility of a rich physics program for heavy-ion, hadron, spin and astroparticle physics with existing (LHCb or ALICE) or new set-ups allowing one to perform such studies parasitically for the LHC collider program.